Does Collaborative Human-LM Dialogue Generation Help Information Extraction from Human Dialogues?: Experiments

 \subsection{Results}

-We report results on both TLB and DST.
-DST results are presented in two ways: \Qavg as an average of CB across every turn, and $CB_Q$ as the CB at turn $t$, where $t = \ceil{QT/4}, Q\in \{1,2,3,4\}$, using the next neighboring turn when $t$ is not a user turn (e.g., if \Qt is turn 15 and is an Agent turn, we calculate CB at turn 16).
-Intuitively, \Qc is evaluated on the last cumulative belief state and can be regarded as evaluating a conversation summary.
-Model development was done only on the synthetic data to minimize use of real data, and only $F_1$ results are reported for that data.
-For the real \aic data, we report precision and recall to better understand the tradeoffs of using {\syntaic}.
+We report results on both cumulative and turn update scores.
+The cumulative socres are presented in two ways: \Qavg as an average of CB across every user turn, and $CB_Q$ as the CB at user turn $t$, where $t = \ceil{QT/4}, Q\in \{1,2,3,4\}$ and $T$ is the total length of a dialogue.
+Thus, $t$ will be a specific turn, at either a quarter, a half, three-quarters, or the end of the dialogue.

+The score of the last cumulative belief state \Qc is the full $F_1$ score and can be regarded as evaluating a conversation summary.
+Model development was done only on the synthetic data to minimize use of real data.

 \paragraph{Results on \syntaic Test Set.} The results of experiments on \syntaic with different learning strategies and T5 configurations are presented in \autoref{tab:DG_DST}.
 The performance of IC-DST is lower than all T5 variants, although this may be due to the difference in use of domain-specific prompts.
-However, given that our IC-DST implementation is based on the same ChatGPT model used for generating the synthetic dialogues, the low results suggest that human collaboration leads to data that is sufficiently different from ChatGPT text such that ChatGPT cannot easily address this task.
+Note that our IC-DST implementation is based on the same ChatGPT model used for generating the \syntaic, so the low results suggest that human collaboration leads to data that is sufficiently different from ChatGPT text such that ChatGPT cannot easily address this task.
 Predicting CB directly requires the full history, which is only possible with Long-T5.
 With Long-T5, there is a benefit to predicting CB directly over TLB.
 However, optimizations needed to handle a longer history have tradeoffs that result in performance that is worse than the standard T5 model with TLB prediction for this task.
-The best result is obtained with T5 with state change (T5-SC), which updates values rather than simply adding them as new elements in a list.
+The best result is obtained with T5-SC, which updates values rather than simply adding them as new elements in a list.

+To mitigate the potential risk of LMs generating personal information linked to randomly generated names in shared data, we replace them with other randomly generated names.
+As shown in \autoref{tab:DG_DST}, T5-SC exhibits comparable performance on both the original and renamed dialogues, indicating that the renaming process does not impact the model's effectiveness.